-Doing your own divorce is a very difficult task.
+Doing your divorce is a challenging task.
 I have heard it compared to trying to perform surgery in the dark.
-Another comparison I like is that it may be possible to do your own brain surgery, but it is probably not a good idea.
+Another comparison I like is that it may be possible to do your brain surgery, but it is probably not a good idea.

-Yes, it may be possible to do your own divorce.
-However, as some of the following stories will illustrate, seemingly small things can amount to huge mistakes.
+Yes, it may be possible to do your divorce.
+However, as some of the following stories illustrate, seemingly small things can make huge mistakes.
 I have heard other lawyers say that if the following criteria are met, a divorce kit might work:

 - No Children